 1331 H Street NW - Suite 200

-In 1997, the NCRP published a study titled Moving a Public Policy Agenda: The Strategic Philanthropy of Conservative Foundations, which it later elaborated upon and re-titled Axis of Ideology: Conservative Foundations and Public Policy.
-This report asserts that “conservative public policy institutions and their philanthropic supporters have had a tremendous impact on Congress' and the [Bush] administration's penchant for waging war, curtailing civil liberties, and slashing taxes and social spending."
-"Over the past four years," said NCRP in 2006, "conservative policy organizations … and their foundation supporters have reenergized efforts to enforce backwards-looking social policies, most notably attacks on civil rights, gay and lesbian marriages, and affirmative action."
+In 2004 NCRP elaborated upon “Moving a Public Policy Agenda” and re-titled it “Axis of Ideology: Conservative Foundations and Public Policy.”
+This updated report asserted that “conservative public policy institutions and their philanthropic supporters have had a tremendous impact on Congress' and the [Bush] administration's penchant for waging war, curtailing civil liberties, and slashing taxes and social spending.”

 (Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)